hirogit1002/MA2/README.md

     -64x64 size
     -JPEG file
-    -Croped by only face area
+    -Cropped by only face area

 Then move to program folder and run train.py.